hogintosh/PacManBot/project/report3.md

 ### 2.2 Algorithm Logic and System Model

 The PacManBot system is modeled as a hybrid autonomy and game-control architecture.
-The custom modules define the game rules and high-level decision-making, while Nav2 provides lower-level path planning, controller execution, and costmap-based obstacle avoidance.
+The custom modules define the Pac-Man game rules and high-level decision-making, while Nav2 provides lower-level path planning, controller execution, and costmap-based obstacle avoidance.

 The system can be summarized by the following state representation: